kjkardum/kjkardum/README.md

 - 👋 Hi, I’m Karlo
-- 👀 I’m interested in developing all sorts of things, especially for web
+- 👀 I’m interested in developing all sorts of things, especially for the web
-- 🐍 The language I love the most is Python (but I'm also using many other languages as well)
+- 🐍 The languages I love the most are Python & Rust 🦀 (but I'm also using many other languages as well)
 - 🦀 I’m always learning new technologies and languages.
-The one I'm currently learning is Rust
+The one I'm currently learning is Kotlin
 - 📫 Reach me on LinkedIn @kjkardum

 <!---